webcerebrium/java-binance-api/README.md

 #### Running in Intellij IDEA
 This project uses Lombok.
 You will need to [install corresponding plugin](https://plugins.jetbrains.com/plugin/6317) and enable `Annotation processing` in your `Compiler` settings.
 It will compile via gradle just fine without this additional installation step.
 To start, import current directory as Gradle project.

-### Logging Configuration

-Logging configuration can be tuned in `src/main/resources/logback.xml`.
-To learn more, you can read about [Logback](https://logback.qos.ch/manual/index.html).

-Logging for requests and responses is disabled by default in the application runner, but enabled in tests.

 ## General Endpoints